morrildl/warden/README.md

       "Handlers": {
         "apk": {
-          "test": {
+          "playstore-app": {
-            "AuthorizedKeys": [],
+            "AuthorizedKeys": ["99887766554433221100ffeedccbbaa99887766554433221100ffeedccbbaa"],
             "Config": {
               "SigningKeys": [
-                { "CertPath": "/opt/private/signing-keys/test.crt",
+                { "CertPath": "/opt/private/signing-keys/playstore-app/prod.crt",
-                  "KeyPath": "/opt/private/signing-keys/test.key",
+                  "KeyPath": "/opt/private/signing-keys/playstore-app/prod.key",
                   "Type": "RSA",
                   "Hash": "SHA256"
                 }
               ]
             }
           },

-          "system-media": {
+          "model-dev-media": {
             "AuthorizedKeys": [],
             "Config": {
               "SigningKeys": [
-                { "CertPath": "/opt/private/signing-keys/media.crt",
+                { "CertPath": "/opt/private/signing-keys/model/media-dev.crt",
-                  "KeyPath": "/opt/private/signing-keys/media.key",
+                  "KeyPath": "/opt/private/signing-keys/model/media-dev.key",
                   "Type": "RSA",
                   "Hash": "SHA256"
                 }
               ]
             }
           },
+          "model-prod-media": {
+            "AuthorizedKeys": ["00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff:00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff"],
+            "Config": {
+              "SigningKeys": [
+                { "CertPath": "/opt/private/signing-keys/model/media-prod.crt",
+                  "KeyPath": "/opt/private/signing-keys/model/media-prod.key",
+                  "Type": "RSA",
+                  "Hash": "SHA256"
+                }
+              ]
+            }
+          },

-          "system-platform": {
+          "model-dev-platform": {
             "AuthorizedKeys": [],
             "Config": {
               "SigningKeys": [
-                { "CertPath": "/opt/private/signing-keys/platform.crt",
+                { "CertPath": "/opt/private/signing-keys/model/platform-dev.crt",
-                  "KeyPath": "/opt/private/signing-keys/platform.key",
+                  "KeyPath": "/opt/private/signing-keys/model/platform-dev.key",
                   "Type": "RSA",
                   "Hash": "SHA256"
                 }
               ]
             }
           },
+          "model-prod-platform": {
+            "AuthorizedKeys": ["00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff:00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff"],
+            "Config": {
+              "SigningKeys": [
+                { "CertPath": "/opt/private/signing-keys/model/platform-prod.crt",
+                  "KeyPath": "/opt/private/signing-keys/model/platform-prod.key",
+                  "Type": "RSA",
+                  "Hash": "SHA256"
+                }
+              ]
+            }
+          },

-          "system-shared": {
+          "model-dev-shared": {
             "AuthorizedKeys": [],
             "Config": {
               "SigningKeys": [
-                { "CertPath": "/opt/private/signing-keys/shared.crt",
+                { "CertPath": "/opt/private/signing-keys/model/shared-dev.crt",
-                  "KeyPath": "/opt/private/signing-keys/shared.key",
+                  "KeyPath": "/opt/private/signing-keys/model/shared-dev.key",
                   "Type": "RSA",
                   "Hash": "SHA256"
                 }
               ]
             }
           },
+          "model-prod-shared": {
+            "AuthorizedKeys": ["00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff:00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff"],
+            "Config": {
+              "SigningKeys": [
+                { "CertPath": "/opt/private/signing-keys/model/shared-prod.crt",
+                  "KeyPath": "/opt/private/signing-keys/model/shared-prod.key",
+                  "Type": "RSA",
+                  "Hash": "SHA256"
+                }
+              ]
+            }
+          },

-          "playstore-app": {
+          "model-dev-releasekey": {
             "AuthorizedKeys": [],
             "Config": {
               "SigningKeys": [
-                { "CertPath": "/opt/private/signing-keys/playstore.crt",
+                { "CertPath": "/opt/private/signing-keys/model/releasekey-dev.crt",
-                  "KeyPath": "/opt/private/signing-keys/playstore.key",
+                  "KeyPath": "/opt/private/signing-keys/model/releasekey-dev.key",
                   "Type": "RSA",
                   "Hash": "SHA256"
                 }
               ]
             }
+          },
+          "model-prod-releasekey": {
+            "AuthorizedKeys": ["00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff:00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff"],
+            "Config": {
+              "SigningKeys": [
+                { "CertPath": "/opt/private/signing-keys/model/releasekey-prod.crt",
+                  "KeyPath": "/opt/private/signing-keys/model/releasekey-prod.key",
+                  "Type": "RSA",
+                  "Hash": "SHA256"
                 }
+              ]
             }
           }
+        },

+        "android_boot": {
+          "model-dev-boot": {
+            "AuthorizedKeys": [],
+            "Config": {
+              "SigningCert": {
+                "CertPath": "/opt/private/signing-keys/model/releasekey-dev.crt",
+                "KeyPath": "/opt/private/signing-keys/model/releasekey-dev.key",
+                "Type": "RSA",
+                "Hash": "SHA256"
               }

-An Android system image uses multiple certs and keys to sign the APKs within the image.
-These include a "test-keys" key used for debug builds (e.g. for continuous integration builds), and then 3 different keys for different classes of system APKs (media, platform, and shared.)
-Typically you use different sets of these 4 keys for each device, although the example above only has a single set.
-You can easily expand the list with more signing keys, however, to support multiple devices.
+            }
+          },
+          "model-prod-boot": {
+            "AuthorizedKeys": ["00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff:00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff"],
+            "Config": {
+              "SigningCert": {
+                "CertPath": "/opt/private/signing-keys/model/releasekey-prod.crt",
+                "KeyPath": "/opt/private/signing-keys/model/releasekey-prod.key",
+                "Type": "RSA",
+                "Hash": "SHA256"
+              }
+            }
+          },
+        },

+        "android_verity": {
+          "model-dev-verity": {
+            "AuthorizedKeys": [],
+            "Config": {
+              "SigningKey": {
+                "KeyPath": "/opt/private/signing-keys/model/releasekey-dev.key",
+                "Type": "RSA",
+                "Hash": "SHA256"
+              }
+            }
+          },
+          "model-prod-verity": {
+            "AuthorizedKeys": ["00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff:00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff"],
+            "Config": {
+              "SigningKey": {
+                "KeyPath": "/opt/private/signing-keys/model/releasekey-prod.key",
+                "Type": "RSA",
+                "Hash": "SHA256"
+              }
+            }
+          }
+        },

+        "android_payload": {
+          "model-dev-payload": {
+            "AuthorizedKeys": [],
+            "Config": {
+              "SigningKey": {
+                "KeyPath": "/opt/private/signing-keys/model/releasekey-prod.key",
+                "Type": "RSA",
+                "Hash": "SHA256"
+              }
+            }
+          },
+          "model-prod-payload": {
+            "AuthorizedKeys": ["00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff:00:11:22:33:44:55:66:77:88:99:00:aa:bb:cc:dd:ee:ff"],
+            "Config": {
+              "SigningKey": {
+                "KeyPath": "/opt/private/signing-keys/model/releasekey-prod.key",
+                "Type": "RSA",
+                "Hash": "SHA256"
+              }
+            }
+          }
+        }
+      }
+    }

+Typically a given device has a dogfood period, where you push a build out via the usual OTA infrastructure to the team working on it, or possibly all company employees.
+If such a build leaks, it could contain bugs that would put production users at risk.
+The common practice, therefore, is to sign such dogfood builds as if they were production builds, but using a different key.
+In this way, the device-side OTA code will not be able to install a "dev" build over top a "prod" build.
+In the example above, you will see these pairs of "-dev-" and "-prod-" configurations throughout the file.

+By the same token, because prod builds are more sensitive, you typically want to restrict access to sign those.
+Accordingly, all of the "-prod-" config entries in the example above specify an `AuthorizedKeys` whitelist.
+This further restricts the ability to sign using that key to that specific client, which could -- for example -- be installed on your build server but encrypted with a passphrase known only to your release engineering team.
+Your continuous build server or other UI would prompt for this passphrase prior to an attempt to sign; without it, the client certificate cannot be used to connect to Warden, and thus binaries cannot be signed.
+Meanwhile the "-dev-" configuration has no such ACL restriction, allowing a second certificate on the build server to connect to Warden automatically, and thus sign any build with the less-sensitive "dev" key.

+A close reading of the example above will reveal that there are only 4 distinct pairs of keys referenced, despite there being 7 pairs of entries.
+The reason is that one key is used for all of "releasekey" APKs, boot partition images, verity (non-boot) partitions, and A/B OTA payload signatures.
+This represents a fairly typical convention on Android devices.
+It is, however, certainly possible to use different keys for all 7 uses, although it's likely overkill to use a separate key for A/B payload signing, verity, and boot (though it may make sense to use a separate key for "releasekeys" APKs, for a total of 5 keys.)

+There are 4 different keys for signing APK files because an Android system image uses multiple keys as part of its runtime security model for privilege separation.
+There are 4 such standard keys, referred to by the Android build as "media", "shared", "platform", and "releasekey" (the default for APKs which don't specify any other.)
+Accordingly, there are 4 pairs of entries in the "apk" section.
+These sets of keys are used to group APKs (apps) with similar privileges together, for example to prevent security issues in the media player from compromising the critical framework processes.

-The example also has an additional entry, "playstore-app".
+Finally, note that the example also has an additional entry, "playstore-app".
 This would be for an APK that you upload to Google Play Store, that you don't necessarily preload (although you could also preload it.)
 Such APKs should not reuse any of the system keys.
-An example here would be a UI app controlling a companion gadget you also produce, a data migration app, and so on.
-These are distinct from the core system apps, such as the low-level media player, and so on.
+An example here would be a UI app controlling a home automation gadget you also produce, a data migration app, and so on.
+These are distinct from the core system apps, such as the low-level media player, SystemUI, phone dialer, and so on.
+If you desire a dev/prod split for such an app similar to the one for system images, this is easy to set up, although not depicted above.